hkaido0718/IncompleteDiscreteChoice/README.md

 # Tutorials

 The following Jupyter Notebooks (developed using Google Colab) review the basics of discrete choice models and illustrate how to use the library.
-- `CompleteModel.ipynb`: A review of a binary choice model
+- `CompleteModel.ipynb`: A review of a binary choice model;
-- `IncompleteModel.ipynb`: A review of a two-player discrete game
+- `IncompleteModel.ipynb`: A review of a two-player discrete game;
-- `ModelPrediction.ipynb`: Explains how to represent a DC model as a graph
+- `ModelPrediction.ipynb`: Explains how to represent a DC model as a graph;
-- `Inequalities.ipynb`: Explains how to obtain the sharp identifying restrictions using the `idc` library
+- `Inequalities.ipynb`: Explains how to obtain the sharp identifying restrictions using the `idc` library;
+- `HypothesisTests.ipynb`: Explains how to conduct hypothesis tests using universal inference methods.
 - Additional examples
   - `Ex_Panel.ipynb`: Panel binary choice model
   - `Ex_OrderedChoice.ipynb`: Ordered choice with a set-valued control function